 “That’s a great question,” the CEO said.

-The two of us were in the middle of our monthly coaching session.
+The two of us were sitting in his office and we were in the middle of our monthly coaching session.

 It was a stiletto moment.
-I’d pierced the heart of the CEO’s issue with a great question.
+I’d pierced the heart of the CEO’s issue, and now he was feeling a bit queasy.

 High-performing leaders create an environment where questions – especially tough questions – are welcomed, asked and answered before decisions are made and after results are produced.

 The book also examines how to ask great questions.
 And it addresses words that often trigger undesirable responses.

 “It would be hard to imagine a better person to write about the art of asking impactful questions than Greg Bustin,” writes Rafael Pastor, Chairman of the Board and Chief Executive Officer of Vistage International.
 “You too can learn the art and value of question-asking from a master practitioner.”